hgeaydem/openshift-virt-labs/docs/workshop/content/storage-setup.md

 Here we can see the importer settings we requested through our claims, such as `IMPORTER_SOURCE`, `IMPORTER_ENDPOINT`, and`IMPORTER_IMAGE_SIZE`.

-Once this process has completed you'll notice that your PVC is ready to use:
+Once this process has completed (remember to watch for it to complete via `oc logs importer-centos8-nfs -f`) you'll notice that your PVC is ready to use:

 ~~~bash
 $ oc get pvc